 A small opening above that filter lets air into the box when the filter is submerged.
 When the vehicle isn’t driving through a few feet of water, that filter allows fresh, cool air in through the fender well.
 Like most vehicles, the Hurricane’s airbox is located close to the edge of the engine bay so that it can enjoy the smell of the great outdoors.
 Or, maybe it’s there to pull in much cooler ambient air outside of the engine bay.

 In the past, the airbox was the first part of the intake to go in the quest for more power.
 Stock intake airboxes were thought of as blocking cool air from getting into the intake.
 So, the airbox was ditched and an open cone filter replaced it.
 Awesome induction noises were made, and your car or truck ran “better”.
 Modern vehicles, however, have a lot more thought put into their airboxes.
 New vehicles, and especially those with turbochargers, have well designed airboxes that are great at directing cool ambient air into the intake and they flow more air than the engine can consume.
 In fact, we’ve found in previous projects that installing an intake without an airbox can often cause inconsistent airflow and temperature, resulting in a loss of power.
-In the case of the Hurricane’s airbox, the upper lid includes vacuum ports for the turbo and fuel systems.
+In the case of the Hurricane’s airbox, the upper lid includes vacuum ports for the brake booster and evaporative emissions system.
 No matter what we do with the airbox, we’ll have to incorporate these fittings.

 We’ll be testing every part of this stock intake to see how it affects flow, but we have a feeling that the Hurricane’s airbox flows just fine.
 What’s inside that airbox, however, can likely be improved.
 Automotive panel filters have been around for decades.
 Formerly made of foam, and now mostly made from pleated paper or cotton, the panel filter’s main goal is to keep anything but clean air from entering the intake.
 Flow specifications for stock panel filters are typically minimal; if it doesn’t choke the engine and cleans the air, it works.
 Swapping the stock panel filter for a larger and better-flowing cone filter could yield better performance.
 The challenge will be fitting a larger filter into the stock airbox to maintain consistent airflow and the additional benefits that the stock box provides.